gavinband/gavinband.github.io/_posts/2019-05-02-Me_versus_the_European_Genome_Phenome_Archive_part_two.md

 Should be straightforward.
 I'll leave it to you.

-### Submitting many analyses

-*Important!* If you ultimately want to submit several datasets - like I do - that implies you have to also split up your analysis XMLs so that you submit one per dataset.

-This is because the dataset XMLs we'll submit later refer, not to the samples, but to the analyses we've submitted.
-In my data I want one study, 6 datasets, so I'm generating 6 files of analyses instead of one.

 ### But what if I don't have CRAM files.

 Oh.
 Well, as it turns out there are lots of different stuff that can be submitted.
 As the